ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     [direct subject information](#response-subject) to the client instance.
     At this stage, the user is generally considered "logged in" to the client instance based on the identifiers and assertions provided by the AS.
+    Note that the AS can restrict the subject information returned and it might not match what the client instance requested, see the section on subject information for details.

 # Requesting Access {#request}